FabienDubin/MERN-App-Template/Readme.md

 ### Dashboard 📊

 The dashboard is only accessible for the users with the "Admin" role.
-Set the default admins to the server .env file to get the user role set to admin for the defined users when they register (WIP).
+Set the default admins to the server .env file to get the user role set to admin for the defined users when they register.

 - **Main page** : Some example of dataviz.
 It needs to be plugged to the relevant data
 - **User Management** : This table allows the admin to manage the registered users and create new ones